Mental Health Sundays

 2. A sermon for a mental health sunday - link to audio, transcript

 Here are two interviews with links to the questions that were asked and [for the first one] some outline responses.
 Again, please feel free to use, share, borrow bits of these for use at your church.

 1. Q and A at Central Church, Edinburgh - link to audio, questions [and suggested answers], and supporting slides [PPT].
 The audio of the interview also contains an interview with two people who have lived experience of mental illness in themselves or their family.

 2. Q and A at Shore Community Church, Auckland - link to audio, and questions [in Word and PDF].

 This running sheet gives rough timings, some ideas for [modern] songs and some videos that could be played.
 Please feel very free to adapt this for your own setting - this is just one outline that worked well.
 Try to keep things as close to a normal service as possible.

-This slide set [PPT] will help you write your own talk.
+This set of slides will help you write your own talk.
 See the 'speakers notes' section for what each slide is meant to convey.
 Please feel free to add or delete slides as you wish or add your own church /group logo.